Kubatbekkk/RS-Clone---Trello/README.md

 6. Firebase

 #### Getting Started
-To get started with this project, you can clone the repository and install the dependencies:
+To get started with this project, you can clone the repository and install the dependencies:<br />
 `git clone https://github.com/username/RS-Kanban.git
 cd RS-Kanban
 npm install`